DJHoon24/Coursify/README.md

 ## Quick-Start Instructions
 - Open the repository locally

+### To Build a packaged version of the app:
-- Open and run Gradle Tasks -> build -> build
+- Open and run Gradle coursify-project -> Tasks -> build -> build
 - Open Gradle Tasks -> compose desktop -> package
 - DMG(Mac) or MSI(Windows) version of Coursify should be added to the app/build/compose/binaries directory
 - Run the DMG or MSI to create an executable version of Coursify.

+### To run pre-packaged app:
+- Go to releases folder and choose between local server and cloud server version of packaged app
+    - Local server version will require local server to be running (Mentioned below)
+    - Cloud server version will require the microservice to be running on Heroku
+- DMG(Mac) or MSI(Windows) run the respective executable and it will isntall the app.

+### Launch Local Server:
+- Open and run Gradle coursify-project -> Tasks -> build -> build
+- Open and run Gradle coursify-project -> KtorJwtAuth -> Tasks -> application -> run

 ## Project Documents
 [Project Proposal](https://git.uwaterloo.ca/i29gill/cs346/-/wikis/Project-Proposal)